ysyk2021/ai-in-entertainment-a-new-era-of-immersive-experiences/src/chapter-8-1.md

-# Overview of AI Applications for Personalized Content Delivery in Entertainment

 As entertainment experiences become more immersive, personalized content delivery is becoming increasingly important.
 In this chapter, we will explore the ways in which AI can be used to personalize content delivery in the entertainment industry.